Fukaya category of Grassmannians: rectangles: Introduction

-where $S_{p\times q}$ is the $(n-k)$-variables Schur polynomial of the rectangular Young diagram $p\times q$ in a $(n-k)\times k$ grid.
-The definition above makes sense only when the denominator is nonzero, in which case we denote $T^{k(n-k)}_I$ the corresponding object of the Fukaya category.
-When the denominator is zero, we say that the object $T^{k(n-k)}_I$ is not defined.
-We also consider the dihedral group
+In this formula, $S_{p\times q}$ is the $k$-variables Schur polynomial of a rectangular Young diagram $p\times q$ in a $k\times (n-k)$ grid.
+The definition above makes sense only when the denominator is nonzero, in which case $T^{k(n-k)}_I$ denotes the corresponding object of the Fukaya category.
+When the denominator is zero, the object $T^{k(n-k)}_I$ is not defined.
+Also consider the dihedral group

 and its action on the sets $I$ via $rI=e^{2\pi i/n}I$ and $sI=\overline{I}$.